 Surgery is usually reserved for patients whose symptoms are not adequately controlled with non-operative management.
 In addition, patients with significant intra-articular pathology (ex. talar Osteochondral lesion -OCL) that are noted on clinical or intraoperative examination to have gross ankle instability may benefit from stabilization of the attenuated lateral ligamentous structures.

 Anatomical repair of the outside (lateral) ankle ligaments is one common means of surgically stabilizing the ankle operatively.
 This procedure, called the Broström procedure, involves cutting the stretched out ligaments (anterior talofibular ligament or ATFL and calcaneofibular ligament or CFL) on the outside of the ankle and repairing them in a tightened position.

 Another operative treatment is a tendon reconstruction of the lateral ankle ligaments.
 This more complex procedure involves reinforcing the stretched out ligaments by weaving a tendon graft through bones in the outside of the ankle to provide additional support to this area.
 While many techniques for a free tendon graft have been described, it’s often preferable to replicate the normal anatomic alignment of the lateral ligaments to minimize any alteration of normal ankle mechanics.

-A closing calcaneal osteotomy may be required to realign the hindfoot in both patients that fail an initial attempt at reconstructing the unstable ankle, or patients with marked inward (varus) hindfoot alignment.
-This is typically done using a closing wedge calcaneal osteotomy.
-This procedure involves cutting the heel bone on the outside of the heel bone and correcting the alignment.
+Cutting and repositioning the heel bone (closing calcaneal osteotomy) may be required to realign the hindfoot in patients that fail an initial attempt at reconstructing the unstable ankle, or patients with marked inward (varus) hindfoot alignment.
+Shifting the heel position is typically done using a closing wedge calcaneal osteotomy.
+This procedure involves cutting the heel bone on the outside of the heel bone and moving it to improve the heel alignment.
 The bone cut is then stabilized with a screw.